 “I just can’t believe how fast the whole year went,” DeWolf said.

 DeWolf, who was nominated by co-chair Don Faulhaber, said the bicentennial wouldn’t have been successful without the support of the community.
 People gave time, money and energy to the cause, DeWolf said.

-While DeWolf said he thought all of the events were successful in their own way, the week of Home Days and the dedication of the memorial monument really stood out.
-Home Days was a big event with lots of activities, from the visiting Clydesdales to a fundraising event to the long weekend of Home Days.
+While DeWolf said he thought all of the events were successful in their own way, the week of and the really stood out.
+Home Days was a big event with lots of activities, from the to a fundraising event to the long weekend of Home Days.

 And the dedication put everything into perspective, he said, because they had the chance to create something “everlasting.”

 DeWolf is a lifelong Brecksville resident.
 He graduated from the high school in 1959 and came back after college, where he met his wife.
 The two have three “wonderful” daughters, he said, all of whom graduated from Brecksville-Broadview Heights.
 They’re all off on their own now with three children each of their own.

 DeWolf has always been involved with the community, even while working fulltime at BFGoodrich.
 He served for more than 30 years on the , and he's currently part of the Brecksville Historical Association, and the Brecksville-Broadview Heights Alumni Association.
 He thinks it’s important to give back—it’s what turns a town into a community.

 “It’s not just where you live,” DeWolf said.
 “It’s how you become involved in the community.”